hazemhagrass/ContactPicker/README.md

 ### Cordova 2.2.0

-Cordova 2.2.0 still uses the `Cordova.plist` configuration und thus the plugin has to be added as key value pair in the Plugins section of that file with key `ContactChooser` and value `ContactChooser`.
+Cordova 2.2.0 still uses the `Cordova.plist` configuration und thus the plugin has to be added as key value pair in the Plugins section of that file with key `ContactPicker` and value `ContactPicker`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>